DM1122/KSP-kRPC/README.md

 Check out the pytest docs for more neat tricks.

 ## Pre-Commit ✅
 This project is configured to use [pre-commit](https://pre-commit.com/) hooks.
 A hook is a script that performs some operation on the repository before every commit.
+Hooks are used to autoformat and lint code.
 Pre-commit will not let you push your commit until all hooks pass.
-This ensures only lint-free code is pushed to the repository.
 When a hook fails, they can be run manually to delint using:
 ```
 pre-commit run --all-files
 ```